 - The working principles of operating systems in autonomous vehicles

-- The operating systems favored in the automotive world
+- The car operating systems favored in the automotive world

-Complexity is the key attribute of OS platforms in autonomous cars
+Complexity is the key attribute of automotive OS platforms in autonomous cars

-Building and running operating systems in autonomous vehicles requires not only knowledge but also enormous amounts of computing power.
+Building and running operating systems in autonomous vehicles requires not only knowledge but also enormous amounts of custom software development and computing power.
 Every single self-driving car uses hundreds of millions of lines of code.
 Check out this visualization comparing how many lines of code different services and apps need.

-Lines of code required by different services, apps, OSs, and other technologies
+Lines of code required by vehicle OS, different services, apps, and other technologies

 Source: Information Is Beautiful – Codebases in millions of lines of code